Facing stigma and shame, wives of ISIS militants try to start over

 He went missing when Iraqi forces began the campaign to liberate Heet and hasn't been heard from since.

-"It's not that easy," Shaima'a added.
+"It's not that easy," she added.
 "I don't want to live the rest of my life as a wife without a husband."